sykang169/aws-well-architected-labs-kor/content/setup/lab-setup-master/_index.en.md

 ## AWS Account

 {{% notice info %}}
-Important: if you useing EventEngine which provide AWS, you jump to **Cloudformation template** step.
+Important: if you are using an EventEngine which was provided by AWS, skip to **Cloudformation template** step.
 {{% /notice %}}

 {{% notice warning %}}
-Already has AWS account, you can start now, but if you don`t have AWS account, first generate AWS account [here](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).
+If you don`t have an AWS account, first create an AWS account [here](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).
 {{% /notice %}}

 ## IAM User